khonsulabs/cushy/README.md

 - **No "special" widgets**: Many UI frameworks have first-class widgets that are able to leverage internal APIs or knowledge that third-party developers cannot utilize.
-Gooey separates its included widgets into a separate crate from the frontend and core crates, ensuring that all APIs use to implement the built-in widgets are available to all developers.
+Gooey separates its included widgets into a separate crate from the frontend and core crates, ensuring that all APIs used to implement the built-in widgets are available to all developers.
 - **Write once, deploy anywhere**: It should be easy to write apps that work in a web browser, on a desktop, and on a phone.
 Additionally, Gooey will strive for maintaining a common look and feel across all platforms.
 - **We don't need DSLs**: Rust has an incredibly powerful type system, and there